k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 1. Right click the table name under the **Project Tree** and then click **New Table Population based Broadway Flow**.

-2. Enter the population name and click **OK** to open a Broadway flow window.
-The flow template is created and includes the basic steps for retrieving  source data and loading it into the target.
+2. Enter the **population name** and click **OK** to open a Broadway flow window.
+The Flow template is created and includes the basic steps for retrieving  source data and loading it into the target.

    ![image](images/07_14_01.PNG)

-3. Populate the **PopulationArgs** Actor's input arguments, the **Query** Actor's **interface** and the **sql** statement to complete the flow.
-Add or modify the steps if needed.
+3. Populate the **PopulationArgs** Actor's input arguments, the **Query** Actor's **interface**, and the **sql** statement to complete the flow.
+Add or modify steps if needed.

-Note that when a population flow creation is initiated from the [LU Schema window](/articles/03_logical_units/03_LU_schema_window.md#logical-unit-lu-schema), the input fields, interface and SQL statement are added automatically based on the selected table's fields.
-If needed, remove the redundant fields.
+Note that when the creation of a population flow is initiated from the [LU Schema window](/articles/03_logical_units/03_LU_schema_window.md#logical-unit-lu-schema), the input fields, interface and SQL statement are added automatically based on the selected table's fields.
+If needed, remove redundant fields.

 ![image](images/07_14_02.PNG)